OllieJones/dashnav/readme.txt

 = Does it present any security problems? =

-**No.** At least it is designed to be secure.
-It works entirely in each user's browser with the menus WordPress sends to the browser.
+**No.**  It works entirely in each user's browser with the menus WordPress sends to the browser.

 = I publish my own plugin.
 Can I put my plugin's commands into the dropdown list ? =

 Yes.
-The dropdown list already includes the top-level menus and submenus created by your plugin and other plugins.
+The dropdown list includes the top-level menus and submenus created by your plugin and other plugins.

 == Screenshots ==